"

 from which the maximum and minimum speeds can, in principle, be solved for.
 However, this problem is more difficult because the relevant equation is nonlinear.

 The effect of configuration, i.e., clean or dirty with the flaps up or down, landing gear up or down, etc., also affects the power required, as shown in the figure below.
-As with jet-powered aircraft, notice that the flight envelope is increasingly constrained between the power available and the stall speed.
+As with jet-powered aircraft, notice that the flight envelope becomes increasingly constrained between the available power and the stall speed.
 In the dirty configuration with landing gear down and full flaps, such as for landing, it is possible that a power-limiting airspeed can be reached before the onset of the stall.
-In this regard, the pilot must ensure that the airplane carries enough excess airspeed in case of a go-around and that enough excess power is available to climb away from the runway.
+In this regard, the pilot must ensure that the airplane has sufficient excess airspeed in case of a go-around and that sufficient excess power is available to climb away from the runway.

 Drag Polar Estimation

 While the drag polar can be estimated from a combination of component drag synthesis and aerodynamic theory, the often-asked question is how to extract the drag polar from flight tests, which is central to completing validated performance analysis.
-The answer is using the equivalent weight method (EWM), which is a technique used to normalize flight data collected under varying conditions of in-flight weight and atmospheric conditions.
-The EWM can be used to estimate the coefficients in the drag polar, i.e., the non-lifting drag coefficient, , and Oswald’s efficiency factor,
+The answer is obtained using the equivalent weight method (EWM), a technique that normalizes flight data collected under varying in-flight weight and atmospheric conditions.
+The EWM can be used to estimate the coefficients in the drag polar, i.e., the non-lifting drag coefficient, C_{D_0}, and Oswald’s efficiency factor, {e}.

 Equivalent Weight Velocity